 - May be associated with learning and behavior problems in children.

-- Can harm memory, thinking, mood, and balance in adults.
+- Can harm memory, thinking, mood, coordination, and balance in adults.

-- Eat a well-balanced diet with adequate iron, which can help you maintain a healthy level of manganese.
+- Eat a well-balanced diet with enough iron, which can help you maintain a healthy level of manganese.

 - Keep children away from welding fumes and other metal vapors and dusts.

 - Manganese Fact Sheet | Fact sheet | 01/31/2013: ManganeseFactSheet.pdf

 - Potential Designated Chemical - Manganese | Presentation | 11/10/2010: Manganese111110.pdf

 - Potential Designated Chemical - Manganese | Presentation | 11/01/2010: ManganeseSGP102910.pdf